pay-rails/pay/docs/1_installation.md

 ### Customer Attributes

 Stripe allows you to send over a hash of attributes to store in the Customer record in addition to email and name.
+For more information about the different attributes Stripe accepts for a customer visit the Stripe API documentation [here](https://stripe.com/docs/api/customers/object).

 ```ruby
 class User < ApplicationRecord